coffeebe4code/disc/README.md

 (@i debug-it (o)
   :debug o)
 ```
-The above example requires any type `o`, and that type `o` is on the `:debug` property.
+The above example requires any type, and will be referenced as `o`, and that type `o` is on the `:debug` property.
 ```
-@t computer (,debug-it)
+@t computer ,debug-it
   :mouse ""
   :debug "It's a computer")
 ```
-The above is saying that in order to implement the `debug-it` interface, you must have a `key` called `:debug`.
+The above is saying that in order to implement the `debug-it` interface, you must have a `property` called `:debug`.
 This example correctly implements the `debug-it` interface.

 ```
 (@g print-out (,debug-it)
   (printf :debug)) ; <-- :debug is just going to get replaced
 			  with "It's a computer".
 ```
-Instead of print-out receiving a string, or a list, we are saying, there will be a key called `:debug` you can just use whatever is evaluated in that.
+Instead of print-out receiving a string, or a list, we are saying, there will be a `property` called `:debug` you can just use whatever is evaluated in that.

 `printf` is one of the earliest functions in computing history.
 It is extremely complex internally, and lives on your system in some way or another.
 On linux or mac, you can enter this into your shell.
 ```